amuthanarulraj/findairports/README.md

 FindAirports
 ============

-This is a demo app to searh close by airports.
+This is a demo app to search close by airports.

 `
 GET /airportsearch/:FAACODE